The Perfect Everest Base Camp Packing List [2022]

 Headlamp

-Don’t forget your headlamp for walking around the tea houses at night.
+Don’t forget your headlamp (and an extra batteries) for walking around the tea houses at night.

 It’s better to buy one like this that has 2 or 3 settings so you can dim the brightness depending on where you are.

-The higher you go, the colder it gets and so you’ll need thick gloves that you’ll wear for most days leading up to Everest Base Camp.
+The higher you go, the colder it gets.
+And so you’ll need thick gloves like these that you’ll wear as you get closer to Everest Base Camp.

-These fleece gloves are nice to have and they take up such little space in your bag so I suggest you pack them in.
+These fleece gloves are nice to have.
+They take up such little space in your bag, so I suggest you pack them in.

 READ MORE: HOW DIFFICULT IS THE TREK TO EVEREST BASE CAMP